cronologic-de/ug_tbt2pcie/source/hardware.rst

 Inputs and connectors
 ---------------------

-For the front-panel connectors, refer to the main user guide of the particular TDC card in your device.
+For the front-panel connectors, refer to the main User Guide of the particular TDC card in your device.

 TimeTagger4: